montilab/SigRepo/README.md

 ## Example 1: Retrieve all signatures that are publicly available or owned by the user in the database

-    # WARNINGS: THE LIST CAN BE LARGE TO DOWNLOAD (NOT RUN)
+    # WARNINGS: THE SIGNATURE LIST CAN BE LARGE TO DOWNLOAD (NOT RUN)
     signature_list <- SigRepo::getSignature(conn_handler = conn_handler)

 ## Example 2: Retrieve a specific signature that is publicly available or owned by the user in the database, e.g., **signature_name = “LLFS_Aging_Gene_2023”**